davidxk/Algorithm-Implementations/README.md

 # Algorithm Implementations
-My implementations of classic algorithms and data structures in Python, C, C++11 and Java.
+My implementations of classic algorithms and data structures in Python 2.7, C, C++11 and Java.

 ## Features
 * Tests included